charlesmudy/responsive-html-email-template/README.md

 Contributing
 ========
 Anyone with strong knowledge of html email coding can make a pull request for changes and improvements.
+Please always clarify and if possible share online resources to prove or view your suggestions.